omichde/CustomTokenLayout/README.md

 ## Story

-As SwiftUI is rendering and calculating the position of its views by means of their type/semantic declaration and modifiers, any extensive attempt to adjust especially the position of elements (e.g. if you need a custom layout) defeats the purpose of this declarative concept: it's hard to "inject" into SiftUIs layout engine and hence is not easy to achieve.
+As SwiftUI is rendering and calculating the position of its views by means of their type/semantic declaration and modifiers, any extensive attempt to adjust especially the position of elements (e.g. if you need a custom layout) defeats the purpose of this declarative concept: injecting absolute coordinates is currently against the nature of SiftUIs layout engine and hence very "indirect".

-This is slightly resembling the web, where the HTML dom tree describes the relations between the content.
+This slightly resembls the web, where the HTML dom tree describes the relations between the content tags.
 Adding CSS will then guide the browsers render engine to adjust the content according to the design requirements.
 But for SwiftUI there is nothing like CSS, so adding layout juice is limited (and complicated).

-Conceptually I would have preferred to declare SwiftUI about the dynamics of our layout approach: define cut-off thresholds within nested views or use token-as-a-character in a meta-font and then let the line render its content like a text render engine - but that did not work so manual coordinate calculation was needed.
+Conceptually I would have preferred to declare SwiftUI about the dynamics of the layout approach: define cut-off thresholds within nested views or use token-view-as-a-character in a meta-font and then let it render its content like a text render engine - but that did not work so manual coordinate calculation was needed.

 Coming from UIKit, juggling around with layout constraints (either on frames or by means of AutoLayout) is a common task and although it is sometimes "daunting", still it is super flexible and allows precise control of each aspect of the UI.
-This playground tries to evaluate the effort, tradeoffs and benefits of this custom layout from both side of the worlds: SwiftUI and UIKit!
+This playground tries to evaluate the effort, tradeoffs and benefits from both side of the worlds: SwiftUI and UIKit!

 ## Playground